burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Outside the module, a partitioned module can only be imported as a whole (through `import mymodule;`).
 Individual partitions can never be imported outside of the module.

-*Split Module Interface.* You can partition Module Interface as well:
+*Split Module Interface.* You can partition the Module Interface as well:

 ```cpp
 //a.cppm